 if your flight was canceled or delayed due to any other reasons then you should consider applying for plane delay compensation.

 Do it on your own or leave it to professionals

 Base on the above definition you should know if refund rules apply to your case.
 Now you need to apply for your plane delay compensation.
 The question is if you want to do it on your own, or you would like to leave it to professionals.
-If your decision is to go through the whole process, skip next paragraph.
+If your decision is to go through the whole process, skip the next paragraph.

 There are specialized companies focused on plane delay compensation winning for their customers.
 The main principle of passenger right claim companies is No win, no fee rule.
 It means – we take your case, check it, process it and in case we will win it – you will share with us a percentage of your benefit.
-It is company’s risk if your case will be rejected by airline or court – they take all the costs of lost cases on them.
+It is the company’s risk if your case will be rejected by airline or court – they take all the costs of lost cases on them.
 You take no risk if you want to proceed this way.
-These guys are professionals and if your case matches to the regulations, there is a high probability that they will win it for you.
+These guys are professionals and if your case matches the regulations, there is a high probability that they will win it for you.